tomastauer/endpoint-coverage/README.md

 There is one main function exported in the module, `coverageMiddleware`.

 ### `coverageMiddleware`
 [Express.js](https://expressjs.com) middleware that collects all HTTP requests made against the server.
-Scans all request handlers registered in the application and use them for comparison when collecting the coverage.
+Scans all request handlers registered in the application and pre-attaches middleware checking whether the given handler was called.

 Registers endpoint (`GET /collectCoverage`) for collecting the coverage.

-Middleware should be registered only in the test environment.
+Middleware has to be registered only in the test environment.

 ```ts